eerlo/mastermind_api/README.md

 ## Run locally

-1. Create a new python virtualenv and activate it on your terminal session:
+1. Create a new python virtualenv:
     ```virtualenv new_env```

+2. Activate it on your terminal session:
     ```source new_env/bin/activate```

-2. Install the python requirements:
+3. Install the python requirements:
     ```pip install -r requirements.txt```

-3. Create the database(sqlite3 by default on settings.py, you can change it):
+4. Create the database(sqlite3 by default on settings.py, you can change it):
     ```python manage.py migrate```

-4. Create the database(sqlite3 by default on settings.py, you can change it):
+5. Create the database(sqlite3 by default on settings.py, you can change it):
     ```python manage.py runserver```

-5. View and play with the interactive API docs, acessing http://localhost:8000/docs/
+6. View and play with the interactive API docs, acessing http://localhost:8000/docs/